KEMONOYA/zettelkasten/ZETTELKASTEN/Propagation of interactions in classical mechanics.md

 In classical mechanics, interactions are propagated instantaneously.
 We see this in action in the form of the potential energy in the lagrangian $L = T-U(\textbf r_{1}, r_{2}, ...)$, where a change in one of the particles' position instantly affects all the others.
 This fact is closely related to the foundations of classical mechanics, namely [[Galileo's relativity principle]] and the absoluteness of time.

-If the velocity of propagation were finite, then by the [[law of composition of velocities in classical mechanics]] (which is based on the absoluteness of time), it would be different in different inertial frames.
+If the velocity of propagation were finite, then by the [[Law of composition of velocities in classical mechanics]] (which is based on the absoluteness of time), it would be different in different inertial frames.
 And keep in mind that the velocity of propagation is constant in a frame.
 Which means if it is measured to be 5m/s in one interation, then all other interactions in that frame propagate at 5m/s.

 With this in mind, we see why this varying of propagation velocity across frames causes problems: